Sartre Studies International

 Sartre Studies International is published twice a year and in association with the United Kingdom Sartre Society (issue 1) and North American Sartre Society (issue 2).

-Authors published in Sartre Studies International (SSI) certify that their works are original and their own.
+Authors published in Sartre Studies International certify that their works are original and their own.
 The editors certify that all materials, with the possible exception of editorial introductions, book reviews, and some types of commentary, have been subjected to double-blind peer review by qualified scholars in the field.
-While every effort is made by the publishers and the editorial board to see that no inaccurate or misleading data, opinions or statements appear in this journal, they wish to make it clear that the data and opinions appearing in the articles herein are the sole responsibility of the contributor concerned.
-For a more detailed explanation concerning these qualifications and responsibilities, please see the complete Sartre Studies International Ethics Statement.
+While the publishers and the editorial board make every effort to see that no inaccurate or misleading data, opinions, or statements appear in this journal, they wish to make clear that the data and opinions appearing in the articles herein are the sole responsibility of the contributor concerned.
+For a more detailed explanation concerning these qualifications and responsibilities, please see the complete Sartre Studies International ethics statement.